- How Domain NFTs Work

 - Final Thoughts: Why Domain NFTs Are a Big Deal

-A domain NFT is a unique domain represented by a single Non-Fungible Token (NFT) that combines two vital ideas– they’re crypto wallet addresses that also function as website domains.
+A domain NFT is a unique domain represented by a single Non-Fungible Token (NFT) that functions as both a crypto wallet address as well as a standard website domain.

-Domains have historically been some of the Internet’s most valuable pieces of digital real estate:
+Historically, domains have been some of the most valuable pieces of digital real estate on the Internet:

 - LasVegas.com was sold for $90 million in 2005 to a Las Vegas travel agency.

 - Voice.com was sold to Block.one, creators of the EOS cryptocurrency, for $30 Million in 2019.

 - Crypto.com was bought by the crypto visa company then known as Monaco (MCO) in 2018 for an alleged $12 million.

 If those numbers raise eyebrows, consider that those companies didn’t actually “purchase” the domain so much as “rent” the rights to it from a domain registry (we’ll get into all of this later).
 As soon as the technology to actually “own” something digital emerged, the tokenization of domains was inevitable.

 It’s helpful to understand some NFT basics to get a better idea of how a domain NFT works; a Non-Fungible Token is a token that corresponds to a single unique asset, whether that be a picture of a Cool Cat, the title to a house, or in this case, a domain.

 Web-2 Domains: .com, .org, .gov